 Invitations to all public hearings/meetings are sent to a broad contact list, including local public housing and service agencies, Warsaw Housing Authority, institutions such as Goshen Health, Goshen Community Schools, Goshen College, Oaklawn, and Greencroft Goshen, City staff, City Council members and local media.
 As required by Goshen's citizen participation plan, two public hearings were held.
-The first was held to review the current five-year plan and program year 2021, to solicit input and set priorities for the 2022 annual action plan and 2022 program year activities.
-The second public hearing was held to review the draft 2022 annual action plan.
+The first was held to review the current five-year plan and program year 2022, to solicit input and set priorities for the 2023 annual action plan and 2023 program year activities.
+The second public hearing was held to review the draft 2023 annual action plan.
 The draft plan was posted on the City website with a link for feedback.
 Notice of the availability of the draft plans was also emailed to the CDBG contact list and the local Continuum of Care (Indiana Region 2 Homeless Coalition).
-The submittal of the final plan was approved at a public meeting of the Goshen City Council.

-Input for the 2022 Annual Action Plan was obtained through the following:
+Input for the 2023 Annual Action Plan was obtained through the following:

-- Public hearing for current plan review and input for upcoming plan, January 27, 2022 - Invitation to Continuum of Care requesting input on 2022 Annual Action Plan and submittal timeline, February 24, 2022 - Public comment period for draft 2022 Annual Action Plan, March 15, 2022, through April 13, 2022 - Public hearing to receive input on draft 2022 Annual Action Plan and current plan review, March 21, 2022 - Public meeting to authorize submittal of 2022 Annual Action Plan, April 18, 2022
+- Public hearing for current plan review and input for upcoming plan, January 20, 2023 - Invitation to Continuum of Care requesting input on 2023 Annual Action Plan and submittal timeline, February 23, 2023 - Public comment period for draft 2023 Annual Action Plan, March 14, 2023, through April 12, 2023 - Public hearing to receive input on draft 2023 Annual Action Plan and current plan review, March 20, 2023 - Public meeting to authorize submittal of 2023 Annual Action Plan, April 17, 2023